Product Formulas for Periods of CM Abelian Varieties and the Function Field Analog: Colmez's Conjecture on Periods of CM Abelian Varieties

-\begin{Theorem}[{\cite[Theorem~1.3]{Tsimerman18}, \cite[Theorem~13.6]{Gao17}}] Let $S$ be a mixed Shimura variety of abelian type over $\BC$.
-Let $S'\subset S$ be an irreducible closed subvariety which contains a Zariski dense subset of special points of $S$.
-Then $S'$ is a special subvariety. \end{Theorem}
+\begin{Theorem}[{\cite[Theorem~1.3]{Tsimerman18}}] Let $\CA_g$ be the Siegel modular variety parameterizing principally polarized abelian varieties of dimension $g$ over $\BC$.
+Let $X\subset\CA_g$ be an irreducible closed subvariety which contains a Zariski dense subset of special points of $\CA_g$.
+Then $X$ is a special subvariety. \end{Theorem}

+The averaged Colmez conjecture (Theorem~\ref{ThmColmezAveragedE}) enters in this result by implying that the Galois orbit of a special point, that is a CM abelian variety, is large.
+This result and the Andr\'e-Oort-Conjecture were previously obtained in several cases conditionally under assumption of the generalized Riemann Hypothesis.